jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     /**
      * Does the parent exist?
      *
      * @param   int     $parent_id      the ID for this parent object
      * @param   string  $parent_entity  the type of entity for this parent type *
      * @return true if the parent exists
      */
-    function parentExists($id, $parent_entity='default')
+    public function parentExists($parent_id, $parent_entity = 'default')
     {
       ...
     }

 This function checks to see if the parent entity exists.
-If you have defined a table for the entity in the configuration file, you probably will not need to redefine this function.
+If you have defined a table for the entity in the configuration, you probably will not need to redefine this function.

 .. index:: function;getEntityAddUrl